Falkenhan History, Family Crest & Coats of Arms

 Early History of the Falkenhan family

 This web page shows only a small excerpt of our Falkenhan research.
-Another 231 words (16 lines of text) covering the years 1510, 1600, 1394, 1415, 1420, 1487, 1683, 1757, 1732 and 1755 are included under the topic Early Falkenhan History in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) covering the years 1510, 1600, 1394, 1415, 1420, 1487, 1683, 1757, 1732 and 1755 are included under the topic Early Falkenhan History in all our PDF Extended History products and printed products wherever possible.